sinclairzx81/fastify-typebox/readme.md

 ## Responses

-FastifyTypeBox provides static type checking of Fastify response types.
-It mandates mandates that users specify a `static(code)` prior to calling `send(...)`.
+FastifyTypeBox also provides static type checking of Fastify response types.
+To achieve this, FastifyTypeBox mandates that users call `status(...)` prior to calling `send(...)`.
 FastifyTypeBox can narrow the appropriate response type based on the status code.

 ```typescript
 fastify.get('/action', {